auto-pts/auto-pts/README.md

 The command to run auto-pts client using auto-pts Zephyr HCI workspace is:

 `./autoptsclient-zephyr.py IP_ADDRESS zephyr-hci zephyr.elf -t /dev/ttyUSB0 -b arduino_101 -d`

+# Running test script on Windows

+It is also possible to run tests on Windows, without using client/server mode of auto-pts.
+On Windows instead of starting the auto-pts server start test script as:

+`ipy.exe autopts.py`

+autopts.py has been used to test AOSP BlueZ Bluetooth stack, and serves a good reference on how to create a tester for Windows.

 # Running AutoPTSClientBot